 When Do Presidents' Day Sales Start?

 In 2020, Presidents' Day was on February 17, but we saw sales as early as February 3.
-Be prepared for the 2021 Presidents' Day sales to also start a couple of weeks before the holiday.
-However, the bulk of the sales we see should occur around the long holiday weekend.
+The first 2021 Presidents' Day sales we saw also started a couple of weeks before the holiday, on February 1.
+However, the bulk of the sales we see should occur around this long holiday weekend.

 SEE ALSO: Your Guide to Every Holiday Sale in 2021